-Using low volatility ETFs in uncertain markets
+Using low volatility ETFs to protect against market downturns

 When markets experience heightened volatility, there are strategies which may help to protect your portfolio.
 Low volatility ETFs are great examples of such strategies, not only reducing overall volatility in the portfolio, but also offering additional diversification benefits.